EstimatedEst. Read Time: 18 minutes

 BENEFITS OTHER EXERCISES

-The forearm muscles are small, but they have a huge impact on the other exercises you’re doing.
+The major forearm muscles are small, but they have a huge impact on the other exercises you’re doing.

 When your forearm muscles aren’t strong enough to provide the necessary stability, you limit how much weight you can lift.
 You also might put yourself at risk for unnecessary injuries.